The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

 Furthermore, the galaxies and dark matter distributions share comparable centroid position, orientation and ellipticity.
-The agreement is a proof of the collisionless nature of dark matter, as suggested from the Bullet Cluster by \cite{Clowe:2006}.
-By integrating our two dimensional mass map, we get the total mass profile shown in Figure 8.
-In Figure 7 we compare also the mass profiles derived by TF relation and FP relation by plotting the critical lines of the two models corresponding to z=3.24, showing good agreement of the these models.
+The agreement is a proof of the collisionless nature of dark matter, as suggested from the Bullet cluster by \cite{Clowe:2006}.
+By integrating our two dimensional mass map, we get the total mass profile shown in Figure~\ref{MassProfile}.
+In Figure~\ref{MassModel} we compare also critical lines position derived by FP relation by plotting the critical lines of the two models corresponding to z=3.24, showing good agreement of the these models.

-We also compare the mass associated with the individual galaxies ($M_{\rm galax}$) together with the 3 BCGs to the total mass ($M_{\rm tot}$) as a function of radius (see Figure 9).
-Inside radius $R= 250 \rm kpc$, we find $M_{\rm tot}=2.5\pm 0.1 \times 10^{14}M _{\odot}$, we find also that the contribution of the galaxy halos to the total mass is $11\pm5\%$ at 250 kpc.
-As shown in the Figure 9 this fraction increases towards the center of the cluster, similar results were also observed in by \citet{Kneib:2003, Limousin:2007b}.
+We also compare the mass associated with the individual galaxies ($M_{\rm galax}$) together with the 3 BCGs to the total mass ($M_{\rm tot}$) as a function of radius (see Figure~\ref{DM}).
+Inside radius $R< 250 \rm kpc$, we find $M_{\rm tot}=2.5\pm 0.1 \times 10^{14}M _{\odot}$, we find also that the contribution of the galaxy halos to the total mass is $11\pm5\%$ at 250 kpc.
+As shown in the Figure~\ref{DM} this fraction increases towards the center of the cluster, similar results were also observed in by \citet{Kneib:2003, Limousin:2007b}.